lisongxu/CSCE156-Project-DB/README.md

 Submit the following to Canvas (not CodePost).

 1. `Project2.jar`: Follow the instructions below to generate a runnable JAR file that the LAs can execute.
-   *  Step 1: Run your project at least once (creates a `Launch Configuration` for step 4)
+   *  Step 1: Run your project at least once (create a `Launch Configuration` for step 4)
-   *  Step 2: Right click your project, and select `Export ...`
+   *  Step 2: Right-click your project, and select `Export ...`
    *  Step 3: In the Java folder, select `Runnable JAR file`
    *  Step 4: In the `Runnable JAR File Specification`
-       * select your project in `Lanuch Configuration`
+       * select your project in `Launch Configuration`
        * change file name to `Project2.jar` in `Export destination`
        * select `Package required libraries into generated JAR` for `Library handling`
        * then click the `Finish` button